blossomingiris/JS-ToDo-List/README.md

-- JS ToDo list is one of the early project in my Frontend study path :woman_student:
+- JS ToDo list is one of the earliest project in my Frontend study path :woman_student:
-- build with HTML, CSS and JS :muscle:
+- was built with HTML, CSS and JS :muscle:
-- basic functionality and cute design :hatching_chick:
+- has basic functionality and cute design :hatching_chick:
 - feels a bit messy but i left how it was to trck how i grow up in my skills since :relaxed:
 - link to the project